 First, be advised that all of these VCD's are IN CHINESE ONLY.
 In our opinion that doesn't matter much because the instruction is clear and the quality of photography very good.
 But we will not accept returns just because people didn't read...
 IN CHINESE ONLY.
 Given that, these are really tremendous deals for the money.
 Each of these special VCD's can be played on a computer for full enjoyment.
-Made for PC's they are also Mac compatible by downloading Quicktime (for free) and any similiar VCD player program.Also playable on most DVD players.
+Made for PC's they are also Mac compatible by downloading Quicktime (for free) and any similar VCD player program.Also playable on most DVD players.
 For less than $10.00?
 Wow!

 MI ZONG Lost Track Boxing Page One

+The flavor of Mi Zong is "indeterminate" with many changes, turns and reversals in this essentially Long Fist Northern Style.
+Rare in the West but very famous indeed in China.
 The style was most popularly associated with Huo Yuan Chia the inspiration of TWO famous Kung Fu films: Bruce Lee's Chinese Connection and Jet Li's Fists of Legend.
 Master Huo was said to be fabulously strong and was picked to head the world-famous Ching Wu Association of ShangHai.

-Page Two Page Three Page Four English Lost Track Books Chinese Lost Track Books
+English Lost Track Books Chinese Lost Track Books About teacher

 VCD#473 Mi Zong style Applications